San Diego Museum Month February 2026: 20 Best Museums for Kids

 How to use the pass varies by location.
 The physical pass has specific instructions for each place.
 In most places, you can just show up and flash your pass (digital or physical) to get half-price tickets but for a few, you will need to reserve online ahead of time with a code.
 I included that information in my roundup of the museums I recommend visiting with kids.

-New locations for 2025 include LEGOLAND California and SEA LIFE Aquarium, the WDNR Museum San Diego, Deer Park Winery, and The California Wolf Center.
-Somehow LEGOLAND has a designation as a museum and I am here for it.
+New locations for 2026 include The Navy SEAL Museum, and somehow LEGOLAND has a designation as a museum and I am here for it.
 I also look forward to checking out The Brain Observatory where a neuroscientist will guide you through his anatomical laboratory and neuroscience showroom.
 For the second time, this offer extends to six museums and cultural sites in Tijuana in Baja California two miles south of the US-Mexico border.

 Top Museum Recs For Kids